victor17h/interview_devops/Readme.md

 1. What are the benefits of DevOps and how can we utilise them? (provide use cases or examples)
 2. What is public cloud, Hybrid cloud and private cloud? (use cases)
-3. What is Monolith Architecture, 2 tier and Micro-services Architecture (use cases and benefits)
+3. What is Monolithic Architecture, 2 tier and Micro-services Architecture (use cases and benefits)

 ## Answers